The JWST Emission Line Survey (JELS): Extending rest-optical narrow-band emission line selection into the Epoch of Reionization: Survey overview

 Due to the extreme brightness and significant exposure-to-exposure variation in the spatial distribution within the affected SW frames, subtraction of the scattered light in SW is not feasible.
 However, even for the most severely impacted NIRCam SW modules, the majority of pixels in each frame remain perfectly usable for scientific analysis (see right panels of Fig.~\ref{fig:scattered_light}).
-For the preliminary JELS SW data reduction, we therefore follow a similar procedure as above, generating an average scattered light template for each affected module.
+For the JELS SW data reduction, we therefore follow a similar procedure as above, generating an average scattered light template for each affected module.
 The scattered light mask generated from template generation procedure outlined above is instead then used to mask the most severe areas of scattered light before the subsequent mosaicing.

 Finally, once scattered light has been either subtracted or masked, the JELS imaging is then stacked onto the same 0.03 arcsec pixel grid as the PRIMER COSMOS imaging \citep[see e.g.][]{Donnan2024} that is tied to the same astrometric reference.
+In the regions impacted by severe scattered light, the final SW mosaics and the F470N LW mosaic combine both the initial observations (with the severe scattered light treated following the procedure outlined above) and any additional data from the respective repeat observations.